Flavors of Italy: The Very Best of Emilia-Romagna

 Bicycles

-Titanium hybrid or road
+Titanium standard or road

-- Van Nicholas Amazon 3AL/2,5V titanium hybrid/mixte frame and VN Slx carbon fork
+- Van Nicholas Amazon 3AL/2,5V titanium standard/mixte frame and VN Slx carbon fork

 - Continental Contact 700×25 tires with an anti-puncture layer